 Kyocera has taken the demand to heart and, when it comes to smartphones, came up with a device that can take exactly that: thorough washing.
 Digno Rafre is the world’s first smartphone that can be washed with soap.
 This is a level of cleanliness that we can only dream of with our existing smartphones.

-The promotion video and the bright vivid colours point to a product designed for kids.
+The promotion video and the bright vivid colors point to a product designed for kids.

 Add to this a rubber duck floating dock and you get the picture of an elaborate toy that can get dirty quite often in children’s hands.